5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 At the moment there is a possibility that `MyApp` will crash and the global trap is not catching it.
 This is because we establish the global trap only after having instantiated the INI file: only then do we know where to write the crash files, how to log the error etc. But an error may well occur before that!

-Naturally there is no perfect solution here but we can at least try to catch such errors.
-For this we establish a `⎕TRAP` with default settings very early, and we make sure that `⎕WSID` even earlier, otherwise any attempt to save the crash WS will fail.
+Naturally there is no perfect solution available here but we can at least try to catch such errors.
+For this we establish a `⎕TRAP` with default settings very early, and we make sure that `⎕WSID` is set even earlier, otherwise any attempt to save the crash WS will fail.

 ~~~
 ∇ {r}←StartFromCmdLine arg;MyLogger;Config;rc;⎕TRAP